iosephus/getting-cleaning-data/README.md

 Where `names.train` is a list of the names used in the training data loading list (which are identical to those in the test data loading list).
-This easy mergin is also possible beacuse the training and test data files have the same number of columns containing the same variables for each case.
+This easy merging is also possible beacuse the training and test data files have the same number of columns containing the same variables for each case.
 Now, the list `data` contains a series of data frames with the merged data, with a name for each file loaded.
-All data is indexed when loaded, and the index is used in several merging steps in which order to avoid messing the order or the windows.
+All data is indexed when loaded, and the index is used in several merging steps in which order to avoid messing the order of the time windows.

 Add descriptive names and label the data
 ----------------------------------------